Legislation Raises Serious Vehicle Privacy, Security and Safety Issues for Consumers

 ISSUE

-The “REPAIR Act” is not about repair; it is about allowing third-party access to customer data.
-Advocates for “right to repair” legislation claim that independent automotive repair shops do not have access to the parts or data necessary to repair vehicles.
-However, the “REPAIR Act” is unnecessary as this concern was addressed by a 2014 Memorandum of Understanding between “right to repair” proponents and auto manufacturers, and reaffirmed by a 2023 industry commitment.
-Today, the information independent shops need to repair vehicles is readily available for every auto and truck manufacturer.
-Members of Congress should not cosponsor H.R.
-1566/S. 1379 since independent repair shops have what they need to fairly compete in today’s marketplace, and the legislation creates a significant new federal regulatory structure.
+Advocates for “right to repair” legislation claim that independent automotive repair shops do not have access to the tools or information necessary to repair vehicles.
+However, the “REPAIR Act” is unnecessary as this concern was addressed by a 2014 Memorandum of Understanding (MOU) between “right to repair” proponents and auto manufacturers, and reaffirmed by a 2023 industry commitment.
+Today, the information independent shops need to repair vehicles is readily available from auto and truck manufacturers as well as an effective resolution panel to address situations in which an independent repair facility believes a manufacturer has failed to provide required service information or tools.
+This bill regulates only vehicles and does not apply to other products, such as farm equipment or mobile phones.
+Members of Congress should oppose H.R.
+1566/S. 1379 as the legislation is unnecessary, exposes sensitive driver data and creates a significant new federal regulatory structure.

 BACKGROUND

 The “REPAIR Act” has little to do with repairing a vehicle.
 For example, H.R.
 1566 provides that “direct, real-time in-vehicle data” can be sold “to any other person” with the consent of the vehicle owner.
 Such consent could consist of the owner merely checking a box on a form authorizing service of their vehicle.
-The House bill also gives aftermarket parts manufacturers the ability to glean vehicle data “for purposes…related to the manufacture or service of such…parts.”
+H.R.
+1566 also gives aftermarket parts manufacturers the ability to glean vehicle data “for purposes…related to the manufacture or service of such…parts.”
 This data cannot be deleted even if requested by the vehicle owner.
 In addition, both House and Senate bills mandate that no manufacturer “impairs the ability” or “employ[s] any barrier” for an aftermarket parts manufacturer “to produce” aftermarket parts.
-Proponents have failed to articulate a compelling reason for these provisions, which are unrelated to their claim that they lack information or tools to fix a vehicle.
+Proponents have not offered a rationale for these provisions, which are unrelated to vehicle repair.

 KEY POINTS

 • H.R.
-1566/S. 1379 would create an entirely new regulatory framework — with a mandated rulemaking, new advisory panel, and reports to Congress every two years — all for a nonexistent problem.
-This new regulatory paperwork burden could cost over $100 million annually, affecting 28 million transactions, and expose small business dealers to significant fines.
+1566/S. 1379 would create an entirely new regulatory framework — with a mandated rulemaking, new advisory panel, and reports to Congress every two years — all for an unsubstantiated problem.
+This new regulatory paperwork burden could cost over $100 million annually and expose small business dealers to significant fines.

 STATUS

-Rep. Neal Dunn (R-Fla.) reintroduced H.R.
+Reps.
+Neal Dunn (R-Fla.) and Marie Gluesenkamp Perez (D-Wash.) reintroduced H.R.
 1566, the “REPAIR Act” and Sens.
 Ben Ray Lujan (D-N.M.) and Josh Hawley (R-Mo.) introduced S. 1379.
-NADA sent an opposition letter to all House members and an opposition letter to all Senators.
-Members of Congress are urged not to cosponsor H.R.
+On Jan.
+13, the House Commerce, Manufacturing, and Trade Subcommittee held a hearing on auto-related bills, including the REPAIR Act.
+NADA joined a coalition letter in opposition to the REPAIR Act.
+Members of Congress are urged to oppose H.R.
 1566/S. 1379.

 Download This Brief